Corporate governance

 Principle Disclosure

-QCA1 Establish a strategy and business model which promote long-term value for shareholders.
-Annual report: Key performance features and CEO report.
+QCA1 Establish a purpose, strategy and business model which promote long-term value for shareholders.
+Annual report: Key performance indicators , Chair’s letter and CEO review

 Website: Strategy